 Access to Applications

-1. Access to entire job ads
+1. Access to Entire Positions

 All of the responsible persons and their access rights are displayed in the detail view.

-2. Access to individual candidate profiles
+2. Access to Individual Candidate Profiles

-If you don't want to define employees as responsible persons for an entire job opening, you also have the option to assign a recruiting role to grant access rights to selected candidate profiles.
+If you don't want to define employees as responsible persons for an entire position, you also have the option to assign a recruiting role to grant access rights to selected candidate profiles.
 To do this, click on the Access tab and select Add employee.
 Assign a recruiting role to employees and click on Save.

 Alternatively, you can also request review directly or include employees as participants in interviews.
 For more information, read our article Using Recruiting Roles to Grant Employees Access to Applications.

 To find best-practice examples for configuring recruiting roles, read our article Best Practice: Recruiting Roles.